-Are you looking to purchase a home or investment property in New Farm?
-As a New Farm Buyers Agent we’d be happy to help and have compiled the following suburb profile for your information.
-Best wishes with your New Farm property purchase!
+Are you looking to purchase realestate in New Farm, Brisbane?
+As a New Farm Buyers Agent we’d love to assist.
+Check out our suburb profile below, and let us know if you would like help with your New Farm property purchase!

-New Farm is an affluent, riverside suburb located in inner-city Brisbane, 2km east of the CBD.
-The suburb is best known for its trendy café and restaurant culture, leafy green New Farm Park and its lively theatre and cultural precinct at the Powerhouse.
+New Farm is one of Brisbane’s most sought after suburbs.
+It is an affluent, riverside suburb 2km east of the CBD.
+New Farm is famous for its leafy green parks, trendy café and restaurant culture, and its lively theatre and cultural precincts.
 New Farm is bordered by the suburbs of Fortitude Valley to the north and Teneriffe to the east.

-The population of New Farm in 2011 was around 11,330 and continues to grow.
+More than 11,000 people call New Farm home.
 39.7% of households in New Farm are owner occupied.
-New Farm has a young demographic.
-The predominant age of residents is in their 20s.
+New Farm has a younger demographic – predominantly in their 20s and 30s